-&lt;sup>42 Docket No. 15-0541, Final Order dated December 16, 2016 at 126-127.
-Alternatively, in past procurement plan proceedings, the Commission has also approved Agency proposals to not conduct renewable resource procurements despite sub-targets not scheduled to be met due to concerns about the availability of renewable resource budget funds or the amount of resources to be procured relative to the procurement's administrative costs.
+45 Docket No. 15-0541, Final Order dated December 16, 2015 at 126-127.
+Alternatively, in past procurement plan proceedings, the Commission has also approved Agency proposals to not conduct renewable resource procurements despite sub-targets not scheduled to be met due to concerns about the availability of renewable resource budget funds or the scarce amount of resources required to be procured relative to the procurement's administrative costs.
 (See generally Docket Nos.
 12-0544, 13-0546).

-ILCS 5/16-111.5(a) (emphasis added).
+46 20 ILCS 3855/1-75(c)(1).

-75(c) automatically apply to MidAmerican's entire eligible retail customer load, or only to that portion of its eligible retail customer load for which the IPA develops its procurement plan.
-The Commission settled this issue in Docket No. 15-0541, stating that "the statutes should be interpreted such that the renewable resources targets should only relate to that portion of the 'total supply' procured for MidAmerican's jurisdictional eligible retail customers that is included in the 2016 Procurement Plan."
+to serve the load of eligible retail customers" is addressed through the IPA's procurement planning process.
+Alternatively, MidAmerican "may elect to procure power and energy for all or a portion of its eligible Illinois retail customers in accordance with the applicable provisions set forth in this Section and Section 1-75 of the Illinois Power Agency Act,"47 raising the question of whether the renewables targets enumerated in Section 1-75(c) automatically apply to MidAmerican's entire eligible retail customer load, or only to that portion of its eligible retail customer load for which the IPA develops its procurement plan.
+The Commission settled this issue in Docket No. 15-0541, stating that "the statutes should be interpreted such that the renewable resources targets should only relate to that portion of the 'total supply' procured for MidAmerican's jurisdictional eligible retail customers that is included in the 2016 Procurement Plan."48

 All renewable energy resources procured, including those to meet sub-target requirements, must still be "cost-effective" under the law.
-The IPA Act's definition of "cost-effective" has two key features: first, for different renewable resources, the Procurement Administrator creates "benchmarks based on market prices for renewable energy resources in the region" against which all bids are measured.
-No bid exceeding the established confidential benchmark price may be recommended for procurement.
+The IPA Act's definition of "cost-effective" has two key features: first, for different renewable resources, the Procurement Administrator creates "benchmarks based on market prices for renewable energy resources in the region" against which all bids are measured.49 No bid exceeding the established confidential benchmark price may be recommended for procurement.
 Second, and in addition to the benchmarks, the total cost of renewable energy resources procured for any single year shall be reduced by an amount necessary to limit the annual estimated average net increase due to the costs of these resources to no more than the greater of:

-- 2.015% of the amount paid per kilowatt-hour by eligible retail customers during the year ending May 31, 2007; or - The incremental amount per kilowatt-hour paid for these resources in 2011.
+- 2.015% of the amount paid per kilowatt-hour by eligible retail customers during the year ending May 31, 2007; or - The incremental amount per kilowatt-hour paid for these resources in 2011.50

-These values are now fixed for Ameren Illinois, ComEd, and MidAmerican, The greater of the two is the 2007 calculation, which constitutes 0.18054 ¢/kWh for Ameren Illinois, 0.18917 ¢/kWh for ComEd, and 0.12415 ¢/kWh for MidAmerican.
+These values are now fixed for Ameren Illinois, ComEd, and MidAmerican, The greater of the two is the 2007 calculation, which constitutes 0.18054 /kWh for Ameren Illinois, 0.18917 /kWh for ComEd, and 0.12415 /kWh for MidAmerican.
 When these values are multiplied against a utility's forecast eligible retail customer load, it creates a budget amount commonly referred to as that utility's "renewable resources budget," which constitutes the maximum that may be spent on renewable resource procurement in a given year under Section 1-75(c)(1) of the IPA Act (additional money may be spent from the renewable energy resources fund for from alternative compliance payments paid by hourly rate customers).

 Cost-effective renewable energy resources are subject to geographic restrictions.
-The IPA must first procure from resources located in Illinois or in states that adjoin Illinois.
-If cost-effective renewable energy resources are not available in Illinois or adjoining states, the IPA must seek cost-effective renewable energy resources from "elsewhere."
+The IPA must first procure from resources located in Illinois or in states that adjoin Illinois.51 If cost-effective renewable energy resources are not available in Illinois or adjoining states, the IPA must seek cost-effective renewable energy resources from "elsewhere."52